Thank you for your interest in performing at Busker Tour!

 How to write your festival application

-Saying “no” to you is as difficult for me (unless you are a musician and applied with your Halleluya cover) as for you to be rejected.
+Saying “no” to you is as difficult for me (unless you are a musician and applied with your Hallelujah cover) as for you to be rejected.
 I cannot promise you, I will accept you, but I do appreciate everyone who takes the time to apply and shows a bit of effort.

 Not sure how to write festival applications?
 Would you like to know what we expect?
 Check my tips and tricks: